r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 run()
 ```

-`Country` is our **Sequelize** model, a Javascript object which represents the database table.
+`Country` is our **Sequelize** model, a JavaScript object which represents the database table.
 `create_table()`, `insertCountry()` and `findAllCountries()` functions are self-explanatory.
-They will be called through `run()` function.
+They will be called through the `run()` function.

 Run your app with:

 ```bash
 node index.js
 ```

-This will create the `countries` table on the **PostgreSQL** database, insert a row in it and read table data.
+This will create the `countries` table on the **PostgreSQL** database, insert a row in it, and read table data.
 Because of streaming replication, this data will automatically be replicated into the standby node.

 ### **(Optional)** Current status primary failure test
 *If you perform this step, you'll need to revert the PostgreSQL promotion and go back to the cluster’s initial state.
 There are instructions for this in the [mentioned tutorial][1].*

-Turn off your `pg1` droplet (can be done through Digital Ocean interface).
-Due to `repmgrd` configuration, the standby node (`pg2`) promote itself to prymary role, so your database cluster keeps working.
+Turn off your `pg1` droplet (this can be done through Digital Ocean’s interface).
+Due to `repmgrd` configuration, the standby node (`pg2`) promotes itself to the primary role, so your database cluster keeps working.
 This promotion will make your app still able to read data, but not write.
 Proceed by reverting the cluster to the previous status, with `pg1` being the primary node.

 ## Use a floating IP

 ### Add the floating IP address to your app database connection object

-To take advantage of floating IP, insert it into a variable and edit the write object of `sequelize` object.
+To take advantage of floating IP, insert it into a variable and edit the write object of the `sequelize` object.

 ```js
 // insert this line